blackjack94/mathpedia/README.md

 In summary, the solution looks like an economy, where you have to provide goods (quality problems) and services (grading solutions) in order to get money and venture your reputation (elo-score).
 Also, the Government, represented by the moderators, is in charge of ensuring goods' quality (approving problems) and services' quality (resolving conflicts).

-But still there are many questions:
+Still, there are many questions:

 1. Contributing before joining contests, isn't it too hard for beginners?
 2. What about letting people share existed problems instead of building new ones?